Community Scholars Program

 Accepted participants are assigned to a specific High School and are expected to be at that specific High School for all mentoring sessions.

-Mentoring Session dates will occur on four (4) Fridays
+Mentoring Session dates will occur on up to five (5) Fridays

 |TBD||CSULB Campus Visit|